Bernie Sanders faces feisty Democratic challenger

 But Garrison Nelson, a University of Vermont political scientist who has followed Sanders’ political career for decades, said the probe won’t be enough to sink the popular incumbent.

-“Anybody who's going to run against Bernie will use this to justify it, but Bernie's popularity is enough to withstand it,” Nelson told NBC News.
+“Anybody who's going to run against Bernie will use this to justify it, but Bernie's popularity is enough to withstand it,” Nelson said.
 “It's a kamikaze mission to go after Bernie.”

 Sanders has dismissed the investigation as politically motivated, noting it started with a complaint filed by a Republican lawyer who chaired Trump's campaign in Vermont.